AssemblyScript/assemblyscript/CONTRIBUTING.md

 Submitting Pull Requests
 ------------------------

-Instructions are similar to those for bug reports:
+Instructions are similar to those for bug reports.
+Please provide the following information:

 * If this is not a trivial fix, consider **creating an issue to discuss first** and **later link to it from the PR**.
 * Use a **clear and descriptive title** for the pull request.